gravitl/netmaker-docs/advanced-client-install.rst

 CLI
 ------------

 In its simplest form, the netclient can be treated as just a simple, manual, CLI tool, which a user can call to configure the machine.
-The cli can be compiled from source code to run on most systems, and has already been compiled for x86 and ARM devices.
+The cli can be compiled from source code to run on most systems, and has already been compiled for x86 and ARM architectures.

 As a CLI, the netclient should function on any Linux or Unix based system that has the wireguard utility (callable with **wg**) installed.